Tapad/sbt-docker-compose/README.md

 The key into the map is the "serviceName:containerPort" (e.g. "basic:8080") that is statically defined in the Docker Compose file and it will return "host:hostPort" which is the Docker Compose generated and exposed endpoint that can be connected to at runtime for testing.
-There are also keys "serviceName:containerId" (e.g. "basic:containerId") which map to the docker container id.
+There is also the key "serviceName:containerId" (e.g. "basic:containerId") which maps to the docker container id.
 See the [**basic-with-tests**] (examples/basic-with-tests) example for more details.

 By default all tests will be executed, however you can also [Tag] (http://www.scalatest.org/user_guide/tagging_your_tests)